peterjmartinson/writing/StoneTelescope/20240624_EarthISM/draft.md

 Their model shows that the Sun's heliosphere becomes dramatically compressed in the direction of motion, and dramatically elongated in the opposite direction - like if you stick your finger in the water while traveling on a boat.
 The heliosphere on the compressed side, which is bounded by the _termination shock_, is smashed down to around 1/10 the mean distance between Sun and Earth (Astronomical Units, AU).
 On the trailing side, the heliosphere was stretched out to several AU.

 At the leading side of the heliosphere, neutral atoms (not affected by magnetic fields) got clumped together in densities exceeding $10,000 cm^{-3}$ and heated to more than 10,000K.

+[IMAGE: all four of the Opher_06.png images] [CAPTIONS:
+Figure (a) shows the strength of the Sun's magnetic field (red is strong, blue weak).

+Figure (b) shows the density of charged ions.
+Red represents "really packed tight", while blue represents areas where there isn't much charged matter.
+This shows where electromagnetic forces dominate.

+Figure (c) shows the density of neutral atoms.
+Note that the charged ions remain tight with the Sun's magnetic field, while the neutrals spread out.
+This shows how kinetic effects affect gas around the heliosphere, with the density gradient rapidly building near the edges of the heliosphere.

+Figure (d) shows speed of gas, with the Sun at the center.
+The dark black circle around the red is the Sun's heliopause, where the ISM wins the push battle with the solar wind.
+Note that matter leaves the Sun, but quickly gets swept backward once leaving the heliosphere.
+]
+[ALT: the same]

 The main point of their model is that ALL the planets, including Mercury, would find themselves outside the solar heliosphere for a significant fraction of their orbital periods.
 And, the transition would take around 40 Earth years to happen - at least, they ran the simulation for 44 model years.